python-virtualenvwrapper/virtualenvwrapper/docs/source/install.rst

 * ``zsh``

-It may work with other shells, so if you find that it does work with a shell not listed here please let me know.
+It may work with other shells, so if you find that it does work with a shell not listed here please let us know.
 If you can modify it to work with another shell without completely rewriting it, then send a pull request through the `GitHub project page`_.
-If you write a clone to work with an incompatible shell, let me know and I will link to it from this page.
+If you write a clone to work with an incompatible shell, let us know and we will link to it from this page.

 .. _GitHub project page: https://GitHub.com/python-virtualenvwrapper/virtualenvwrapper/